asyncapi/spec/spec/asyncapi.md

 }
 ```

-While the API is described using JSON it does not impose a JSON input/output to the API itself.
+While the API is described using JSON, it does not impose a JSON input/output to the API itself.

 All field names in the specification are **case sensitive**.